rsheldiii/twitch.tv-TV/README.md

 ## What?

 Do you love watching twitch streams, but hate how their website lowers your max FPS while fragging n00bz in UT2k4?
 Do you wish you had a small purple box that would play your favorite streamer whenever they streamed, even at 3am, immediately at max volume?
-What a weird wish, you weirdo.
-Jesus.
+Jeez, what a weird wish.

 Anyways here's the twitch.tv TV, a twitch.tv TV made to look like twitch.tv that plays twitch.tv on its uh... monitor.